chirucs/RAG_DeepSeek-R1/README.md

 	•	Familiarity with AI/ML concepts like language models, retrieval systems, and API integration.

 Community Contributions 💬
 We welcome contributions!
 Whether it’s improving the guide, sharing use cases, or reporting issues, feel free to open a pull request or start a discussion.

 License 📝

-This project is unlicensed.
+This project is unlicensed folks.